19hours/sg-statutes/Acts/Infectious Diseases Act.md

 to be a Health Officer for the purposes of this Act or any particular provision of this Act.

+[Act 11 of 2019 wef 01/04/2019]

-(2) The Director-General or the Director may, subject to such conditions or restrictions as he thinks fit, delegate to any Health Officer all or any of the powers conferred on him by this Act.
+(2) The Director-General, the Director-General, Food Administration or the Director may, subject to such conditions or restrictions as he thinks fit, delegate to any Health Officer all or any of the powers conferred on him by this Act.

 [10/2008 wef 10/06/2008]

+[Act 11 of 2019 wef 01/04/2019]

 ### Advisory committees

 5\.
-The appropriate Minister may establish one or more advisory committees consisting of such members as he may appoint for the purpose of giving advice to the Director-General or the Director, as the case may be, with regard to such matters arising out of the administration of this Act as are referred to them by the appropriate Minister.
+The appropriate Minister may establish one or more advisory committees consisting of such members as he may appoint for the purpose of giving advice to the Director-General, the Director-General, Food Administration or the Director, as the case may be, with regard to such matters arising out of the administration of this Act as are referred to them by the appropriate Minister.

 [4/2002; 5/2003]

 [Act 5 of 2019 wef 25/03/2019]

+[Act 11 of 2019 wef 01/04/2019]

 ## PART III